-Rooted in a rich history of social services, Onward House has moved to a new neighborhood to support and empower the community through Early Childhood Education programs, adult education and computer training and employment assistance.
+Rooted in a rich history of social services, Onward House has completed its moved to a new neighborhood to support and empower the community through Early Childhood Education, adult education, computer training, and employment assistance.

 Education is the cornerstone of Onward Neighborhood House programming.
 We provide educational opportunities for all ages.